 • supports people moving towards action/nonviolent social change;

 • is based on the experiences of those participating in the learning; and

 Workshops are offered throughout the year.
 Contact us to schedule a workshop for your organization, or join our mailing list to learn when public workshops are scheduled.

 We gratefully accept donations year-round.
 If your employer matches your donations, please send along a form for us to complete and submit.
-[Coming soon!
-By clicking here, you will be connected to the Guide Star/Network for Good donations processing page.]
 Thank you, in advance, for your support!

 Hartford Catholic Worker's Summer Program for Urban Youth (aka Camp Ahimsa) is one of VPT's programs

 (L-r) Ahimsa campers Ashanti, Tylehjah, Olivia, Caitlyn, Harmoni, Camp Director Chris Doucot and Enyche show off the batik bags they created.
 Photo by Janice Steinhagen.

 As this article says, this program gives the kids a positive summer experience and an opportunity to do a lot of things they don't get to do in the city.